rendil/blog.alexander.social/content/posts/feature-switches-rule-definitions.md

 3. Allow a single rule to change multiple feature values
 4. Store name/description as our only metadata
 5. Store default values for features along with the switches that set them
-6. Specify an explicit priority for dealing with conflicts
+6. Use an implicit priority for dealing with conflicts.
+Rules defined further down in the file will take precedence over those defined earlier

 Let's take a moment to walk through a skeleton feature switch file.
 ```yaml